ONLYOFFICE/Docker-DocumentServer/README.md

 sudo printf "your_pass" | docker secret create dbPass -
 sudo printf "your_user" | docker secret create dbUser -
 ```
+NOTE: after secrets dbPass and dbUser is gonna be configured, DocumentServer will be configured automaticly for use the same secrets for postgres access.

 If you want use JWT from secrets:

 ```bash